zentrocdot/Bash/PROGRAMMING.md

 <p align="justify">Below is a list of information on programming in Bash that I have dealt with over the course of time.
 This serves once again to reflect on what I have learned.</p>

+<p align="justify">I am using the well known shell script analysis tool Shellcheck for checking my Bash scripts.
+ShellCheck is very well suited for optimizing Bash scripts.
+The feedback from ShellCheck in the form of warnings are also always very helpful.</p>

 ## Parameter Expansion

 ### The special character <code>$</code>